St Petersburg Thoughts

 Okay, 1000 but don’t tell anyone.

-I give him the money and he disappears in one of the rooms.
+I give him the money and he disappears into one of the rooms.

 I never saw him again.